What is a Joint Land Use Study (JLUS)?

 - Housing Toolkit:

-- SMPDC is creating a municipal policy Housing Toolkit for Southern Maine communities to utilize.
-It will include four municipal policy tools that can help facilitate housing production: Development Transfer Tools, Fractionalized Units for Density, In-Lieu Fee Structures for Affordable Housing Density Bonus, and Mixed-Unit Subdivision Incentives.
+- SMPDC created Plans to Porches, a housing toolkit for Southern Maine communities, including four municipal policy tools that can help facilitate housing production: Development Transfer Tools, Fractionalized Units for Density, In-Lieu Fee Structures for Affordable Housing Density Bonus, and Mixed-Unit Subdivision Incentives.

 - Housing Workshops:

-- SMPDC, RPC, and SRPC are each hosting two educational Housing Workshops to spread awareness of housing challenges and potential solutions within our three regions.
+- SMPDC, RPC, and SRPC hosted two educational Housing Workshops to spread awareness of housing challenges and potential solutions within our three regions.

 - Infrastructure Vulnerability Assessment:

-- Building off of the Kittery Climate Action Plan, this plan will assess groundwater flooding, saltwater intrusion, and storm surge.
-It will assess the vulnerability of infrastructure, like roads and utilities, to these weather events.
-The assessment will culminate in specific strategies and conceptual designs for three particularly vulnerable areas of Kittery.
+- Building off of the Kittery Climate Action Plan, the Infrastructure Vulnerability Assessment evaluates the vulnerability of roads, utilities, etc. to groundwater flooding, saltwater intrusion, and storm surge.
+The assessment includes specific strategies and conceptual designs for three particularly vulnerable areas of Kittery.

 - Strategic Preparedness Plan:

-- This long-term, strategic plan will take information learned through the Infrastructure Vulnerability Assessment and Tabletop Exercise to identify ways to enhance Kittery's preparedness for emergencies.
+- This long-term, strategic plan takes information learned through the Infrastructure Vulnerability Assessment and Tabletop Exercise to identify ways to enhance Kittery's preparedness for emergencies.

 - Traffic Demand Management (TDM) Plan:

-- The TDM will assess transportation and traffic conditions in and around PNS and Kittery to make suggestions for enhancing the transportation network and relieving traffic.
+- The TDM Plan assessed transportation and traffic conditions in and around PNS and Kittery to make suggestions for enhancing the transportation network and relieving traffic.

 - Shipyard Survey:

-- This survey will focus on Shipyard worker's transportation and housing preferences.
-Its results will inform the housing and TDM tasks in particular, as well as ongoing regional housing and transportation work.
+- This survey focused on Shipyard worker's transportation and housing preferences.
+Its results informed the housing and TDM tasks in particular, as well as ongoing regional housing and transportation work.

 - Parking Structure Feasibility Study:

-- The study will examine a potential parking hub site and create a massing diagram and preliminary design for an off-island parking garage.
+- The study examines a potential parking hub site and create a massing diagram and preliminary design for an off-island parking garage.

 - Funding Roadmap: